-In New Zealand and many overseas countries, environmental noise and its effect on people is being neglected.
-It is suggested that the theme of the Conference be concerned with all aspects of both Indeer and outdoor environmental noise in an attempt to bring to the attention of people and politicians, both the short and long term detrimental effects.
-However, intending contributors are invited to present papers on any subject in acoustics as the Conference will be contribution, however short, please send a summary.
-It is hoped to organise panel sessions to discuss partular subject areas it sufficient interest is shown.
-It is not intended to publish proceedings of the Conference but it would be destrible it a printed paper was swillbut it would be destrible it a printed paper was swillconference to obtain copies at cost for participants who would like one.

-An initial estimate for the cost of the Conference, including morning and afternoon teas, is \$25.00.
+Indoor and outdoor environmental noise in an attempt to bring to the attention of people and politicians, both the short and long term detrimental effects.
+However, intending contributors are invited to present papers on any subject in acoustics as the Conference will be contribution, however short, please send a summary, it is hoped to organise panel sessions to discuss particular subject areas if sufficient interest is shown.
+It is not intended to publish proceedings of the Conference but it would be desirable if a printed paper was available to the conference of the conference o An initial estimate for the cost of the Conference, including morning and afternoon teas, is \$25.00.
 For further information, write to: